ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 1. From the **Project** menu, select **Instances**.
 2. Click the **Launch Instance** button.
 3. Enter an **Instance Name** in the Modal window.
 4. Assign an **Instance Flavor** from the options in the drop-down menu.
 You can view **Flavor Details** when you select your option to receive feedback on whether you have enough quota to allow this machine to be built.
-If the **Instance Flavor** exceeds your consumption, you will be notified before creating your instance.
+If the **Instance Flavor** exceeds your consumption quota, you'll be notified before your instance is created.
 5. Select a **Boot Source**.
 6. Under the **Access and Security** tab, enter autentication information.
 7. Under the **Networking** tab, assign your machine to your **Selected Networks**.
 Your **Available Networks** will be shown in the drop-down menu.
 8. Click **Launch Instance**.

-On the **Instances** page, you find your machine from the list and select the **Actions** drop-down menu to manage your machine.
+On the **Instances** page, find your machine in the list and select the **Actions** drop-down menu to manage your machine.

 ## Deleting a Virtual Machine

 **To delete an asset or machine:**

 1. Visit the **Instances** page.
-2. As long as you have the proper permissions to delete an asset, you will have the ability to **Power Cycle** the machine’s PDUs, or **Delete Asset.**
+2. As long as you have the proper permissions to delete an asset, you can **Power Cycle** the machine’s PDUs, or select **Delete Asset.**
 3. Confirm that you want to delete the asset by clicking **OK** from the Modal window.
-This will permanently delete your asset.
+Your asset will be deleted permanently.

 ![Image of Dashboard 3](https://github.com/help-documentation/img/Dashboard 3.png)

 ## Working with Cloud Images

-The **Cloud Images** page in Box Panel is available to customers who have at least one cloud, and are either a **Primary** or **Technical** customer contact.
+The **Cloud Images** page in Box Panel is available to customers who have at least one cloud, and who are either a **Primary** or a **Technical** customer contact.
 If you qualify as a user, the **Services** navigation will include a **Cloud Images** link with access to the page.

 ![Image of Dashboard 4](https://github.com/help-documentation/img/Dashboard 4.png)